WolfRichie/Demystify-Bonk/README.md

 <a name="emit-17---all-ready-reset"></a>
 #### Emit 17 - All Ready Reset

-Host sets everyone's ready status to false.
+Host sets everyone's ready status to false.[^Host]

 Example: `42[17]`